aryan04-t/LeetCode-Jog/00_Maths and Coding - Fundamentals and Tricks for Revision/32_Sorting in C++.md

 A sort is **stable** if it preserves the relative order of equal elements, and if the relative order of equal elements in not preserved then its called **unstable** sort.

+`Stability of the sort depends on the nature of the algorithm.`

 ```cpp
 struct Student {
     string name;